hilbix/suid/README.md

 - When sending pull requests, please stick to the "license".
 (This is, abandon all Copyright from what you wrote.)

 - `suid` does not automagically secure your wrappers in `/etc/suid.conf`, so do not use insecure directories like `/tmp/` (dirs with write access only from `root` should be ok).

+- Secure by default.
+If there is an insecure option added, this insecurity will not be switched on by default.
+Never.

 Other conf?